AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/ess-dashboards.md

 ---
 title: Dashboards
+description: Learn how to create and work with a dashboard.
 ---
+# Dashboards

 MBI Dashboards give you a quick view of your store's performance and sales activity at a glance.
 Individual dashboards can be shared with other users and organized into logical groups.
 You can also set different levels of permission for other users.

-It's easy to create a new report, add it to a dashboard, and export the data to Excel.
+It is easy to create a new report, add it to a dashboard, and export the data to Excel.
 Charts and reports can be resized and dragged into position on the dashboard.

 ![Dashboard](../../assets/magento-bi-report-builder-revenue-by-products-formula-report-holiday-sales-dashboard.png)<!--{: .zoom}-->